Libyan flood survivors weigh water shortages against landmine risk

 "I am staying in our area trying to clean it and trying to verify who is missing," he said.
 "Thank God for giving us patience."

-Entire districts of Derna, with an estimated population of at least 120,000, were swept away or buried in brown mud.
-State media said at least 891 buildings had been destroyed in the city, whose mayor has said 20,000 people may have died.
+Entire districts of Derna, with an estimated population of at least 120,000, were swept away or buried in mud.
+State media said on Sunday at least 891 buildings had been destroyed in the city, whose mayor has said 20,000 people may have died.

 Another resident said people were at a loss over what to do next.